• Home

 This post may contain affiliate links.
 Read our disclosure policy here.

-Monday – Teriyaki Chicken, Brown Rice, Glazed Carrots
+Monday – Teriyaki Chicken, Basmati Rice, Glazed Carrots

 Tuesday – Use leftover chicken and carrots in stir fry, use leftover rice to make fried rice

-Wednesday – Use leftover chicken to make a version of Chinese Chicken Salad
+Wednesday – Use leftover chicken to make a version of Asian Chicken Salad

-Thursday – Roast Beef, Alice Waters Swiss Chard Gratin, Garden Salad
+Thursday – Roast Beef, Bacon Ranch Chopped Salad

 Friday – Use leftover roast beef to make BBQ Beef, baked beans, corn on the cob, garden salad